Hugh Binning: Works

 Govan in Binning's time.
 A part of Blaeu's 1654 map of Scotland.
 Modern Govan is at the site labeled Mekle Gouan ("Big Govan").
 The small town of Glasgow is on the north bank of the Clyde, across from Litle Gouan ("Little Govan").

-All of the works of Hugh Binning were published posthumously and were primarily collections of his sermons.
+All of Binning's works were published posthumously and were primarily collections of his sermons.
 Of his speaking style, it was said: "There is originality without any affectation, a rich imagination, without anything fanciful or extravert, the utmost simplicity, without an thing mean or trifling."